rafaelmartins/old.rafaelmartins.eng.br/content/guitar-rig.rst

 afterwards.
 I bought it because it is known to work fine on Linux, but I'm still struggling a bit with Audacity_.

+This interface requires a pre-amplifier, then I need to use it together with my effects pedal.

 .. _Audacity: http://audacity.sourceforge.net/

 .. attachment-image:: guitar-rig/uca222.jpg